-"I have viewed the original social security card (or other original document used for proof) and the number is 000-00-000.
-It does not match the number on the petition.
-I have instructed the debtor (or debtor's counsel) to file an amended petition by [date], serve all creditors and the trustee, and send a 'Notice of Correction of Social Security Number in Bankruptcy Filing' and a copy of the amended petition to the three major credit reporting agencies, with a copy to the United States Trustee."
+"I have viewed the original social security card (or other original document used for proof).
+The number does not match the number on the § 341(a) meeting notice.
+I have instructed the debtor (or debtor's counsel) to submit to the court an amended verified statement by [date], with notice of the correct number to all creditors, the United States Trustee, and the trustee, and to file with the court a redacted copy of the notice, showing only the last four digits of the social security number, and a certificate of service."